 5.The best time to visit rice fields in Ninh Binh

 The summertime from the end of May to July (the ripe rice season) is the time when Tam Coc welcomes the most tourists.

 Notably, in the last two weeks of May and the beginning of June, the rice field is ripe and golden with a sky.

 Not to miss the excellent opportunity, besides visiting the landscapes, many beautiful check-in photos are saved by young people in Tam Coc golden season.

 Dance Cave is considered one of the most beautiful places to enjoy and take photos of the Tam Coc golden season.

-If you have any questions about Vietnam Rice Fields itself, check out our other octicles.
-We have a complated a guide, every thing you want to know about rice fields here.
+If you have any questions about Vietnam Rice Fields itself, check out our other articles.
+We have completed a guide, everything you want to know about rice fields here.

-Looking for awsome guides to Travel in Vietnam, what to do, where to stay?
+Looking for awesome guides to Travel in Vietnam, what to do, where to stay?
 Please check out our HmongTrip’s Blog